-The mission of FIT (Food in Tummies) is to educate children, parents and the community in order to promote nutritional health and maximize student potential.
+FIT Mission: To educate children, parents and the community in order to promote nutritional health and maximize student potential.

 Children are Hungry- According to the Capital Area Food Bank of Texas, Texas ranks among the worst states in the nation for hunger, child hunger, and obesity.
-One in every four children in Texas is hungry.
+One in every four children in Texas experiences food insecurity.
 Multiple studies and extensive research show that children who are hungry do not excel in school.
 The NSLP addresses the issue of hunger during the week, but not on the weekend.
+In most cases, it takes a child who has gone hungry through the weekend until Wednesday to recover only to start the cycle again each Friday.
 Children who go hungry over the weekend have higher rates of absenteeism, difficulty with concentration and classroom behavior.
-In most cases, it takes a child who has gone hungry through the weekend until Wednesday to recover only to start the cycle again each Friday.

 By feeding an entire student population currently experiencing food insecurity, we expect to see improved attendance school (especially on Mondays and Fridays), improved BMIs, and decreased mobility of families whose children take part in the NSLP.
 Children in our community are hungry; help us feed them.

 Thank you for dedicating your time to prepare the individual bags.
 You truly provided a great service to our school.

 I think having extra food over a weekend can be a lifesaver.

 Thank you for this program.
 You are servicing a need that would otherwise go unnoticed.

 I love knowing the students have something healthy to eat.